2600hz/kazoo/applications/edr/doc/README.md

 ## Backends

 The EDR app is essentially a collection of backends.
-Each backend will recieve EDR events matching a binding, and send them somewhere else (usually out of Kazoo).
+Each backend will receive EDR events matching a binding, and send them somewhere else (usually out of Kazoo).

 Backends are registered in system_config/edr.